antvis/G6/docs/manual/middle/elements/nodes/diamond.en.md

 ```

-## Attribute
+## Property
-Diamond node has the attributes shown below.
-The attribute with Object type will be described after the table:
+Diamond node has the properties shown below.
+The property with Object type will be described after the table:

 | Name | Description | Type | Remark |
 | --- | --- | --- | --- |